matrix-org/sytest/docker/README.md

  * `OFFLINE`: set non-empty to avoid updating the python or perl dependencies.
  * `BLACKLIST`: set non-empty to change the default blacklist file to the specified path relative to the Synapse directory
+ * `TIMEOUT_FACTOR`: sets a number that test timeouts are multiplied by.

 Some examples of running Synapse in different configurations: